Juviza is a dedicated public health expert with nearly 20 years of experience working in academic research and non-profit spaces.

 Juviza has facilitated workshops (Dominican Writers Association) using a visual storytelling lens, captured audiovisual postpartum mental health narratives of Black and Hispanic women, and had her collages featured in La Libreta, Jan 23’, Issue #6 (RoblesWrites Productions).

 Juviza’s research interests are centered around how place shapes health.
-She is particularly invested in spatial and geographic differences and how they reflect deeper patterns of disinvestment by looking at community design, food environments, and housing policies and their impact on maternal and infant health outcomes.
+She is primarily interested in neighborhood factors, like community design, food environments, and housing, and their impact on maternal and infant health outcomes.

 Juviza was a PhD fellow at the CUNY Urban Food Policy Institute and for the Region 2 Public Health Training Center.